 Are your products organic?

 It's a mix.
-An estimated 40% of the produce for Farm Shares is from organic farmers.
-While we try to source as much organic as possible there is simply not enough supply in the state to fulfill everything we need.
+An estimated 40% of the produce in our Farm Shares is from organic farmers.
+While we try to source as much organic as possible, there is simply not enough supply in the state to fulfill everything we need.
 We continue developing relationships with more & more small farmers to further increase that percentage.